hrichards6/E-Commerce/README.md

 "This is a transnational data set which contains all the transactions occurring between 01/12/2010 and 09/12/2011 for a UK-based and registered non-store online retail.The company mainly sells unique all-occasion gifts.
 Many customers of the company are wholesalers."

-This data set has been taken from kaggle.
+This data set has been taken from kaggle: https://www.kaggle.com/carrie1/ecommerce-data?select=data.csv Inspiration

-Inspiration
 Analyses for this dataset could include time series, clustering, classification and more.